Nauru Photo by Winston Chen

 Drunk-driving

-Drinking and drinking is still a big problem in island countries as well as prominent and established nations.
+Drinking is still a big problem in island countries as well as prominent and established nations.
 It’s one of the causes of fatalities not just for drivers, but it also endangers the pedestrians’ welfare.
 If you’re driving in Nauru now, it is advised to refrain from drinking alcoholic drinks that will affect your focus on the road.

 The Nauruan government did not specify any alcohol limit for local and foreign drivers.
 Still, the authorities discourage you from indulging yourself in any type of alcohol ingestion (beer, rum, whiskey).
 If you’re caught drinking and driving in the region, you will be arrested for violating Clause 69 of Nauru’s Motor Traffic Bill of 2014.
 Furthermore, the government can suspend your International Driver’s Permit, which will hinder you from driving hereafter.